-Place flour in a medium bowl with 4 tbs of your chosen mustard and stir in the frothed yeast mixture.
+Place flour in a medium bowl and stir in the frothed yeast mixture.
 Turn dough out onto a lightly floured bench and knead until soft and pliable (about 3-5 minutes)

 Place dough in a lightly oiled bowl, covered with a tea towel and allow to rise in a warm, draft-free spot until doubled in size (about an 1 hour).

 Pour water (for simmering) halfway up a medium sized pot and bring to a simmer.
 (Start making the pretzel's whilst the water is coming to a simmer).

 Divide the pretzel's into equal pieces (12 pieces for small pretzels, or 6 medium pretzels) and roll each piece into thin logs (about 1cm in diameter for the small pretzels, or 2cm for the larger ones).